Atkinson's formula for the mean square of $\zeta(s)$ with an explicit error term: Introduction

 for $x\ll T$, see~\cite[Section 4]{GGYLindelof} for details.
 Inequality~\eqref{eq:JutilaOrigEst} further connects the Dirichlet divisor problem with $E(T)$ via the truncated Vorono\"{i} formula (see Section~\ref{sec:Voronoi}), although we need to emphasize that such connection is merely a heuristic evidence for an unproven claim that bounds for $E(T)$ and $\Delta(T)$ should be the same.
 Taking $X=T^{\frac{1}{3}}$ into~\eqref{eq:JutilaOrigEst} and estimating trivially, we obtain $E(T)\ll T^{\frac{1}{3}}\log^{3}{T}$.
 Motohashi~\cite[Theorem 9]{MotohashiLectures} refined Jutila's method to obtain

-Note that we can not improve the exponent $1/3$ with such simple process.
-However, it is possible to use~\eqref{eq:JutilaOrigEst} to prove $E(T)\ll_{\varepsilon} T^{\frac{35}{108}+\varepsilon}$ by applying delicate Kolesnik's method for handling multiple exponential sums, see~\cite[Lemma 7.3]{Ivic}.
+Note that we cannot improve the exponent $1/3$ with such a simple process.
+However, it is possible to use~\eqref{eq:JutilaOrigEst} to prove $E(T)\ll_{\varepsilon} T^{\frac{35}{108}+\varepsilon}$ by applying the delicate method of Kolesnik for handling multiple exponential sums, see~\cite[Lemma 7.3]{Ivic}.

 Very little work has been done on explicit estimates in the mean value theory of $\zeta(s)$.
 Dona, Helfgott and Zuniga Alterman obtained in~\cite[Theorem 4.3]{DHA} several lower and upper explicit bounds for $I_{\sigma}(T)$ where $\sigma\in[0,1]$.
 In our notation, their result on the second power moment on the critical line is